-Quite a bit is done in many schools to get kids to consider global issues which transcend their immediate communities.
+Quite a bit is done in many schools to get kids to consider global issues that transcend their immediate communities.
 I would still like to see contemporary issues being integrated more authentically into every subject more often, rather than being something that happens once or twice a week.
-Moreover, contemporary issues discussions should never be just about 'What's happening in the world', they should be about the underlying philosophical debates.
+Moreover, contemporary issues discussions should never be just about ‘What’s happening in the world’, they should be about the underlying philosophical debates.

-An idea I love is to use the on-line game NationStates as a jumping off point to discuss the political, sociological and ethical issues of our age.
-That way, you don't have to circle around like CNN waiting for something news-worthy to fall.
-And the issues on NationStates often closely parallel real global, national and local issues – but because they are thinly 'fictionalized', they are slightly easier to talk about.
+An idea I love is to use the online game NationStates as a jumping-off point to discuss the political, sociological and ethical issues of our age.
+That way, you don’t have to circle around like CNN waiting for something newsworthy to fall.
+And the issues on NationStates often closely parallel real global, national and local issues – but because they are thinly ‘fictionalized’, they are slightly easier to talk about.

 Here is just one example of the sorts of issues players of NationStates have to ponder on a daily basis: